 Bona fide vintage caravan renovation experts (and Block alumni) Carlene and Michael Duffy, of Cedar & Suede, are back with yet another amazing makeover – the aptly monikered ‘Bumblebee.’
-This mobile home is set for auction at the end of this month (if not sold beforehand) and I think its combination of light timbers and dreamy yellow hues could win the hearts of even the most caravan averse.
+Its combination of light timbers and dreamy yellow hues could win the hearts of even the most caravan averse.

 “I love the combination of yellow with light timbers and rattan.
 I always aim for our vans to feel like a beach holiday with pastel colour palettes and a fresh airy feel inside,” says Carlene who acquired the van last year when it was in less than fabulous condition.